 Participants must be paid teacher assistants in their respective districts with the desire and commitment to become fully licensed teachers.

-The TAPT Program exists because of the generosity of private donors who not only helped start the program, but also have been contributors along the way.
+The TAPT Program exists because of the generosity of private donors and the Utah State Board of Education who not only helped start the program, but also have been contributors along the way.